-Conrad Schumann: The expression of civic courage
+Conrad Schumann: The Expression of Civic Courage

 Many people know Conrad Schumann, without knowing who he was.
 He is not only a symbol of the Cold War, but above all an expression of civic courage.

-Crossing the border line
+Crossing the Border Line

 On the other side of the barbed wire, photographer Peter Leibing captured the scene.
-From the front, the body's pose is ideal, the movement striking, one leg bent as it crosses the barbed wire.
+From the front, the body's pose was ideal, the movement striking – one leg bent as it crossed the barbed wire.
 An iconic image was born.
 This perfect shot quickly became the symbolic illustration of the Berlin Wall.
-The media and politicians of the Western world captioned the photograph with a striking slogan: "the leap into freedom".
+The Western media and politicians captioned the photograph with a poignant slogan: The leap into freedom.

-The trauma of exile
+The Trauma of Exile

-Far from the heroic tales, a real Greek tragedy was secretly taking shape.
+Far from the heroic tales, a real Greek tragedy was taking shape.
 Schumann never recovered.
 He ended his life at the age of 56.

 The fate of Conrad Schumann reminds us that behind every heroic romance there is a human figure with feelings and contradictions.
 Let's beware of passing moral judgement on Schumann.
 He was an ordinary person, with no stories or pretensions other than to live an ordinary life.
 But events dragged him along.